 Please note, this portal is also not suitable for reporting crime as is not monitored 24/7.

-• St Augustine of Canterbury Catholic Primary School will make referrals to Children's Social Care and the police.
+• St Michael's School will make referrals to Children's Social Care and the police.
 Should we have reason to believe a student has become involved in this activity.

 8.5 Mental Health